Cookies

 Leaving Iceland

-If you are emigrating from Iceland, you may be able to move part or all of your pension savings with you.
+If you are emigrating from Iceland, you may be eligible to take out part or all of your pension savings with you.

 Disbursement